liuzhousi/FPGC4/Documentation/docs/cpu.md

 ```

 1. HALT:   Will prevent the CPU to go to the next instruction by jumping to the same address.
 Can be interrupted.
 2. READ:   If !I, read from memory at address in AREG + 16 bit offset.
+If N == 1, then do - offset instead.
 If I, read interrupt ID.
 In both cases: store value in DREG.
 3. WRITE:  Write value from BREG to memory at address stored in AREG + 16 bit offset.
+If N == 1, then do - offset instead.
 4. COPY:   Read memory from address in AREG + 16 bit offset, then write result to memory at address in BREG + 16 bit offset.
+If N == 1, then do - offset instead.
 7. PUSH:   Pushes value in AREG to stack.
 8. POP:    Pops value from stack into DREG.
 9. JUMP:   Set PC to 27 bit constant if O is 0.
 If O is 1, then add the 27 bit constant to PC.